 DO NOT DISCARD THE LEFTOVER PULP

-We can use it again to make another batch of shampoo like below pic.
+We can use these ingredients to make another batch of shampoo.

 Reetha – 3 Tablespoon